 Be detailed, specific, and honest.
 This is your chance to soak in everything you experienced and learn from it.
 Getting your thoughts down will help you make a plan for how to continue improving in long course or summer league.
 Reflecting is one way to take ownership of your swimming, keep yourself accountable, and bring intention to your future training.

-Abby Keenan is a certified mental performance consultant located in Atlanta, GA.
+Abby Keenan is a mental performance coach located in Dacula, GA.
 She mentally prepares competitive swimmers to perform at their best when it matters most.
-To talk to Abby about how you can improve your performance in practice and meets, click here.
+To talk to Abby about how you can improve yourself as well as your performance in practice and meets, schedule a free consultation.